Professor-G/pyBIA/README.md

 # [Documentation](https://pybia.readthedocs.io/en/latest/)

-For technical details and an example of how to implement MicroLIA for a microlensing search, check out our [Documentation](https://pybia.readthedocs.io/en/latest/).
+For technical details and an example of how to implement pyBIA for a lyman-alpha blob search, check out our [Documentation](https://pybia.readthedocs.io/en/latest/).

 # How to Contribute?